jennaiori/shipp/README.md

 ## Usage

-An example case is given in the repository folder `examples/`.
+Examples are given in the folder `examples/`.

-The folder `experiments/` contains advanced applications of the code used for scientific conferences and publications.
+The folder `experiments/` contains scripts to reproduce the results presented in the following publications:

-Further documentation is available here: https://jennaiori.github.io/shipp/
+- **`hyb24_bl_hpp/`**: Iori, J., Zaaijer, M., von Terzi, D., & Watson, S. (2024).
+Design drivers for the storage system of baseload hybrid power plants.
+In 8th International Hybrid Power Plants and Systems Workshop, HYB 2024 (2 ed., Vol. 2024, pp. 245-250) https://doi.org/10.1049/icp.2024.1844
+- **`we25_robust_dispatch/`**: Iori, J., Zaaijer, M., Kreeft, J., von Terzi, D., Watson, S. (2025) _Reliable operation of wind-storage systems for baseload power production_, WindEurope Annual Event 2025 [Accepted for publication]

 ## Future developments
-- Publish package on PyPI

 - Expand optimization problem definition to an arbitrary number of production and storage objects.
 - Include the lifetime of storage systems in the `Storage` objects.
 - Remove dependency on class `TimeSeries`